scanny/python-pptx/docs/api/table.rst

 A |_Cell| object represents a single table cell at a particular row/column location in the table. |_Cell| objects are not constructed directly.
 A reference to a |_Cell| object is obtained using the :meth:`Table.cell` method, specifying the cell's row/column location.
+A cell object can also be obtained using the :attr:`_Row.cells` collection.

 .. autoclass:: _Cell
    :members: